katharsis-project/katharsis-docs/source/user-docs.rst

 ----------------

 There is a special interface which can be added to resource repositories to provide meta information: ``io.katharsis.repository.MetaRepository``.
-It contains a single method ``MetaInformation getMetaInformation(Iterable<T> resources)`` which return meta information object that implements a marker ``interface io.katharsis.response.MetaInformation``.
+It contains a single method ``MetaInformation getMetaInformation(Iterable<T> resources)`` which return meta information object that implements the marker ``interface io.katharsis.response.MetaInformation``.

-If you want to add meta information along with the responses, all repositories, that is those that implement ``ResourceRepository`` and ``RelationshipRepository``, must implement ``MetaRepository``.
+If you want to add meta information along with the responses, all repositories (those that implement ``ResourceRepository`` and ``RelationshipRepository``) must implement ``MetaRepository``.

-When using annotated versions of repositories, a method that provides ``MetaInformation`` object should be annotated with ``JsonApiMeta`` and the first parameter of the method has to be a list of resources.
+When using annotated versions of repositories, a method that returns a ``MetaInformation`` object should be annotated with ``JsonApiMeta`` and the first parameter of the method must be a list of resources.

 Links Information
 -----------------

 There is a special interface which can be added to resource repositories to provide links information: ``io.katharsis.repository.LinksRepository``.
-It contains a single method ``LinksInformation getLinksInformation(Iterable<T> resources)`` which return links information object that implements a marker interface ``io.katharsis.response.LinksInformation``.
+It contains a single method ``LinksInformation getLinksInformation(Iterable<T> resources)`` which return links information object that implements the marker ``interface io.katharsis.response.LinksInformation``.

-If you want to add meta information along with the responses, all repositories, that is those that implement ``ResourceRepository`` and ``RelationshipRepository``, must implement ``LinksRepository``.
+If you want to add meta information along with the responses, all repositories (those that implement ``ResourceRepository`` and ``RelationshipRepository``), must implement ``LinksRepository``.

-When using annotated versions of repositories, a method that provides ``LinksInformation`` object should be annotated with ``JsonApiLinks`` and the first parameter of the method has to be a list of resources.
+When using annotated versions of repositories, a method that returns a ``LinksInformation`` object should be annotated with ``JsonApiLinks`` and the first parameter of the method has to be a list of resources.

 JAX-RS integration
 ------------------

-Katharsis allows integration with JAX-RS environments trough the usage of JAX-RS specification.
+Katharsis allows integration with JAX-RS environments through the usage of JAX-RS specification.
 Under the hood there is a @PreMatching filter which checks each request for JSON API processing.

-There are several steps required to integrate Katharsis into JAX-RS application.
+There are several steps required to integrate Katharsis into a JAX-RS application.

 Instantiation of a JsonServiceLocator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~